alabou/NMOS-MatroxOnly/Alerts.md

 	attribute sequence<MvEventCounter> eventCounters
 };

-MvMethodResultActiveAlerts is a sequence of MvActiveAlerts
+MvMethodResultActiveAlerts is a sequence of MvActiveAlert
 ```

 This method return a sequence of active alerts.
 Note that an alert notification returns the domain counter in the `eventCounter` attribute while this method additionally returns in the `eventCounters` attribute all the detailed event counters.
 The `alertDescriptorIndex` value MAY be used to clear the alert using the `ClearActiveAlert()` method.